DayZedAndConfused762/Y.A.A.C/README.md

 ## Overview

 The Y.A.A.Cs (Yet Another Apache CyberDeck/Yak) are my personal take on [CyberDecks](https://www.reddit.com/r/CyberDeck/).
 They are a planned family of CyberDecks for various uses.

 Currently working the [Y.A.A.C-1](/doc/yaac1/index.md), a general use CyberDeck, including general computing, cyber security, and offline internet.

-Future planned decks include the [Y.A.A.C-g](/doc/yaacg/index.md) for Gaming, the [Y.A.A.C-p](/doc/yaacp/index.md) for a portable power supply, and the [Y.A.A.C-m](/doc/yaacm/index.md) a Meshtastic deck.
+At it's core is a Raspberry Pi 4 in an Apache 3800 case.
+Powered by an Anker powerbank and a Geekworm UPS.

 This repository details my build process, as well as containing links to components, software, inspiration and other useful information.